 Even though the leaves and flowers are great, most of us are after the potatoes themselves.
-They can range in colors from orange to yellow to pink or purple (I planted purple potatoes a few years ago.
-They were a lot of fun to grow and beautiful but I found that they weren’t as sweet as the orange ones.
-You can read about this experience here).
+They can range in colors from orange to yellow to pink or purple (learn more about growing purple sweet potatoes here).

 They are full of carbohydrates, dietary fiber, beta-carotene, and vitamins B and C. They store well over the winter and can be cooked in a million different ways.

 How or Where to get Sweet Potato Slips?

 We grow sweet potatoes from sprouts called slips.
 You can grow slips yourself or you can order slips from most seed companies (I order mine from Johnny’s Selected Seeds).

 If you want to try and grow slips yourself what you are basically going to do is sprout the sweet potato.
 Depending on the size of your growing space you might just want to sprout one potato or a few of them.
 Each potato will give you a few slips, around four or so, and each slip will become a sweet potato plant that will produce a few tubers.